¥1000 plus drink for live performances; See English Menu for food/drink

 - Vinyl records hours: 12pm -6pm; Live hours: 6pm 10pm (depends on performance); Closed on Tuesdays

 - Staff speak Japanese only, English Menu available.

 A Classical Music Cafe with One of the Largest Gramophones in the World

 The hand-operated gramophone is one of the largest in the world and its sound quality is like a live performance.
-The hand made speakers and the hollows inside the wall are made to make good sound.
+The hand-made speakers and the hollows inside the wall are made to produce good sound.
 The structure of the room is based on a famous concert hall and the gramophone is on the stage.

 In the cafe you can enjoy vinyl records you like (you may bring in your own classical records) with sound quality you could hardly achieve at home.
 A special record concert on the gramophone is held once a month (on the third Sunday of each month at 6:00pm).
 Rare records are played with a selected phonograph needle.
 Only drinks are served for 350 yen each, but food can be brought in.
 Once you pay you can leave and re-enter as many times as you like on the same day.
 Brandy can be added to coffee and it is the popular drink at Violon.